 Injuries in this area can occur due to inflammation from overuse, irritation or repetitive movements.
 It is most common in athletes and people who work with heavy loads.
 Symptoms of this condition include pain that worsens with movements, arm weakness and difficulty completing activities of daily living.

-What to do: Treatment for rotator cuff injuries should be directed by a orthopedic surgeon.
+How to treat: Treatment for rotator cuff injuries should be directed by a orthopedic surgeon.
 Treatment is aimed at reducing swelling within the shoulder joint and promoting healing, and may involve cold compresses, physiotherapy, anti-inflammatory medications and corticosteroid injections to the shoulder.